What is avascular necrosis (osteonecrosis)?

 What are the symptoms?

-Symptoms include mild to moderate pain, decreased joint movement, and a limp.
+Symptoms include mild to moderate hip or groin pain, decreased hip movement, and a limp.
 Pain may be sudden and become worse with standing or walking.
 Rest usually relieves the pain.
 Avascular necrosis occurs most often in men between 40 and 50 years old.

 How is avascular necrosis (osteonecrosis) treated?